-First we recommend that you follow the Geo-Filter Tour within DumaOS, which can be started by clicking the ‘?’ icon at the top of the page.
+Before following this guide, we recommend that you follow the Geo-Filter Tour within DumaOS, which can be started by clicking the ‘?’ icon at the top of the page.
 This will give you a basic understanding of how the Geo-Filter works.
-Now read this step-by-step guide to set everything up optimally:

 1. Turn off your game if it's currently running.
-It is not always essential to do this, but for a game like Black Ops 4, it is vital you make your Geo-Filter changes before booting up the game.
+It is not always essential to do this, but for a game like Black Ops 4 or Apex Legends, it is vital you make your Geo-Filter changes before booting up the game.

 NOTE FOR BLACK OPS 4 PC PLAYERS: you need to make a small adjustment for the Geo-FIlter to work Go to Device Manager and click on your gaming PC.
 Change the device type to a PS4 and click Save.
 Now go to the Geo-Filter and add your device at the top as described above.
 It will show the service as 'Console'.
 You can now follow the remaining steps